Common Issues with Microsoft Azure

 - Protect data according to its labels

 This allows administrators to control and monitor access effectively and meet compliance standards.

 Once a business has migrated to the cloud it needs to be managed.
 Azure provides a number of management tools but if they are not used or understood this can cause significant future issues for a business.

 In-house staff need to be trained to effectively use the admin tools within Azure and if required experts should be brought in to provide day to day management and support.
 Not only will this ensure that Azure delivers the expected benefits but will also allow the company to plan for the future.

-As with any new IT system there will be a number of common issues that have been seen before and can be avoided making any migration run smoothly and deliver maximum benefits to the organisation.
+As with any new IT system, there will be a number of common issues that have been seen before and can be avoided making any migration run smoothly and deliver maximum benefits to the organisation.

 Azure takes time to understand and experience and knowledge are critical to making a move worthwhile.
 By working with professionals who know about the different components costs can be managed and ensures that Azure meets specific business needs.

-If your business has stated migrating to the cloud or is looking to move a specific application or software solution to Azure, talk to one of our UK based experts to find out how we can help make your move successful.
+If your business has started migrating to the cloud or is looking to move a specific application or software solution to Azure, talk to one of our UK based experts to find out how we can help make your move successful.

 You're not going to get voicemail or a menu.
 Your email isn't going into the electronic abyss never to be seen again.
 At igroup Steve, Dan, Garry or Chris will be in touch within one working day.